csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 <br><br>

-By mapping to a higher dimension, we can get a linearly separable dataset divided by hyperplane in the space.<br>
-After going through the above process, if you project to the lower dimension again, you can get a result with a round hyperplane like the image below.
+By mapping to a higher dimension, we can obtain a linearly separable dataset divided by a hyperplane in the space.
+After going through this process, if you project to the lower dimension again, you can get a result with a round hyperplane, as shown in the image below.

 <br><br>